kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

 ### Examples

 ```
+  # Preview a rolling-update
+  kops rolling-update cluster

-  # Roll the currently selected kops cluster
+  # Roll the currently selected kops cluster with defaults.
+  # Nodes will be drained and the cluster will be validated between node replacement
   kops rolling-update cluster --yes

   # Roll the k8s-cluster.example.com kops cluster
-  # use the new drain an validate functionality
+  # do not fail if the cluster does not validate
-  export KOPS_FEATURE_FLAGS="+DrainAndValidateRollingUpdate"
+  # wait 8 min to create new node, and at least 8 min
+  # to validate the cluster.
   kops rolling-update cluster k8s-cluster.example.com --yes \
   --fail-on-validate-error="false" \
   --master-interval=8m \
   --node-interval=8m

   # Roll the k8s-cluster.example.com kops cluster
+  # do not validate the cluster because of the cloudonly flag.
+  # Force the entire cluster to roll, even if rolling update
+  # reports that the cluster does not need to be rolled.
+  kops rolling-update cluster k8s-cluster.example.com --yes \
+  --cloudonly \
+  --force

+  # Roll the k8s-cluster.example.com kops cluster
   # only roll the node instancegroup
   # use the new drain an validate functionality
-  export KOPS_FEATURE_FLAGS="+DrainAndValidateRollingUpdate"
   kops rolling-update cluster k8s-cluster.example.com --yes \
   --fail-on-validate-error="false" \
   --node-interval 8m \